Niahex/nlauncher/README.md

 # nlauncher

-A fast, modern application launcher built with GPUI and Rust, featuring a beautiful Nord-themed UI with blur effects.
+A fast, modern application launcher built with GPUI and Rust, featuring a beautiful Nord-themed UI.

 ## Features